Son Tra Peninsula, Da Nang: Forest, Coast and Quiet Roads

 A few helpful things to keep in mind:

-Wear sturdy footwear if you plan to walk or explore uneven paths
+Wear sturdy footwear if you plan to explore on foot or walk uneven paths

 Carry water, especially during warmer months